jofas/blog/content/003-mongodump-archive-to-json/index.md

 Why do I need offline access?
 In my case I need offline access, because the service storing the data got retired and does not exist anymore.
-Without an immediate successor system, the data is not available online anymore and all that is left is the data from the backups.
+Without an immediate successor system, the data is no longer available online.
+The only place the data can be retrieved from are the backup archives.
 Even though the service got retired, the data still needs to be accessible for various operations beyond the original reason for collection.
 This includes operations like analytics, regulatory ones